Give BOSH! a Shout

 Vegan Steak with The Happy Pear

 We had such a fantastic time when The Happy Pear came to BOSH!
-HQ and cooked up two incredibly delicious recipes from their brand new book, Recipes For Happiness.
-Their new book is so versatile, including amazing recipes for quick easy meals, hearty dishes, plant-based alternatives to family favourites and some fantastic sweet treats.
+HQ and cooked up two incredibly delicious recipes from their brand new vegan cook book, Recipes For Happiness.
+Their new book is so versatile, including amazing vegan recipes for quick easy meals, hearty dishes, plant-based alternatives to family favourites and some fantastic sweet treats.

 ‘Vegan’ and ‘steak’ are two words that do not typically go together, but this recipe is seriously delicious.
 It has a similar taste and texture of steak at the fraction of the cost and is definitely worth trying.
 This is such an exciting recipe, we encourage you to give this a go, you won’t be disappointed!